-Today we're kicking off our Walmer Street Bridge Coalition campaign to get a new, fit-for-purpose connection built for all users across the Yarra River from Abbotsford to Kew!
+We commenced our Walmer Street Bridge Coalition campaign on Sunday 3rd June 2018, the first World Bicycle Day declared by United Nations, to lobby for a new, fit-for-purpose connection built for all users across the Yarra River from Abbotsford to Kew.

 The Walmer Street Bridge Coalition consists Yarra and Boroondara Councils, Walmer Street Action Group, Collingwood and Abbotsford Residents Association (CARA), the Yarra and Boroondara Bicycle User Groups.